stefan-hoeck/idris2-hedgehog/src/Doc/Intro.md

 checkFailing1 = checkNamed "propAddInts" propAddInts
 ```

-Running the above check results in output similar to this:
+Running the above results in output similar to this:

 ```
-> ✗ integer addition failed after 7 tests.
+> ✗ propAddInts failed after 7 tests.
 >
 >   forAll 0 =
 >     [ 0 , 0 , 0 , 1 ]